mgechev/blog.mgechev.com/_posts/2016-03-28-ambient-type-definitions-duplicate-identifier-typescript-fix.md

 #### Why Ambient Type Definitions?

 The main purpose of the ambient type definitions is that they allow text editors and IDEs to perform advanced static analysis over libraries and frameworks written in JavaScript.
 This is a great benefit since we are able to get compile-time errors and IntelliSense during development!
-It is much less likely to hit run-time errors caused by misspelling a property name or just passing an object of an incorrect type to a function.
+It is much less likely to hit runtime errors caused by misspelling a property name or just passing an object of an incorrect type to a function.

 ### Managing Ambient Type Definitions

-If you are already familiar with typings and tsd you can skip this section.

 It is quite likely to use the ambient type definitions for some of the most popular libraries written in JavaScript such, as jQuery, AngularJS 1.x, React, etc.